 For example, you assign 128 MB of I/O entitled memory to a shared memory partition.
 The shared memory partition uses only 64 MB for its I/O devices.
 Thus, the hypervisor allocates 64 MB of physical memory from the shared memory pool to the shared memory partition for its I/O devices.
 The remaining 64 MB is available to the hypervisor to allocate to other shared memory partitions, if necessary.
 Later, you add two virtual adapters to the shared memory partition, each requiring 16 MB of memory.
 Thus, the shared memory partition needs an additional 32 MB of physical memory for its I/O devices.
-Because the shared memory partition is entitled to use up to 128 MB for its I/O devices, the hypervisor allocates an additional 32 MB of physical memory pool to the shared memory partition to accommodate the new virtual adapters.
+Because the shared memory partition currently uses only 64 MB of physical memory for its I/O devices and the shared memory partition is entitled to use up to 128 MB for its I/O devices, the hypervisor allocates an additional 32 MB of physical memory from the shared memory pool to the shared memory partition to accommodate the new virtual adapters.
 The shared memory partition now uses 96 MB of physical memory from the shared memory pool for its I/O devices.